matthiassommer/webpack-classic-website-template/readme.md

 This template is designed to migrate a classic website layout to be used with Webpack.
 In contrast to other setups, the main entry point will be an index.html.
 All JS code will be bundled into a single bundle.js which is automatically added to the index.html to be imported.
 All your CSS files will also be bundled into a single styles.css file.

-* You can program in ECMAScript 2015.
+* You can program using the latest features of JavaScript (e.g. ES6 and ES7).
 * Babel migrates it to CommonJS for use in the browser.
-* Additional, a polyfill is automatically added for older browsers.
+* Additional, a polyfill is added for support of browsers.
-* ESLint checks your code style and validates your code during compiling.
+* ESLint checks your code style and looks for problematic patterns during compiling.
 * [HandlebarsJS](http://handlebarsjs.com) is used to decouple HTML snippets from the JS code
+* jQuery and jQueryUI for HTML document manipulation, event handling, and user interface interactions.

-There is a config file for development with Hot Module Reload, as well as a distribution file for production with several plugins for optimisation purposes.
+There is a config file for development with Hot Module Reload, and a distribution file for production with several plugins for optimisation purposes.

-After running Webpack, the distribution folder has this structure:
+After running Webpack, the distribution folder has this structure: dist
-- fonts/
+|-- fonts/
-- images/
+|-- images/
-- bundle.js
+|-- bundle.js
-- index.html
+|-- index.html
-- styles.css
+|-- styles.css

 ## Installation